bringauto/external-server/README.md

 - `log_files_directory` (required) - path to a directory in which the logs will be stored.
 If left empty, the current working directory will be used.
 - `log_files_to_keep` (required) - number of log files that will be kept (can be 0).
 - `log_file_max_size_bytes` (required) - max file size of a log in bytes (0 means unlimited).

-- `modules` (required) - supported modules specified by module number.
+### Modules

+The last item in the config file is `modules`, represented by key-value pairs.
+The key is the ID of the module, the value contains following

-  - `lib_path` (required) - path to module shared library.
+- `lib_path` (required) - path to module shared library (`*.so`).
 - `config` (optional) - specification of config for the module, any key-value pairs will be forwarded to module implementation init function; when empty or missing, empty config forwarded to init function.

-As an example of a filled-up config file including the module configuration, see `config/config.json.example`.
+See the `config/config.json.example` for an example of modules configuration.
+When using the modified `config/config.json.example`, remove the `example` suffix from the file name.

 ## Starting the External Server

-After filling in the config, you can run External Server with this command:
+After configuration and installation of the dependencies, run External Server with this command:

 ```bash
 python3 external_server_main.py --config <str> [--tls] [--ca <str>] [--cert <str>] [--key <str>]